mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - `GCP` - Google Cloud Platform
     - `AZURE` - Microsoft Azure
     - `TENANT` - A multi-tenant deployment on one of the supported cloud service providers.
 Only valid when providerSettings.instanceSizeName is either M2 or M5.
+* `name` - (Required) Name of the cluster as it appears in Atlas.
+Once the cluster is created, its name cannot be changed.
 * `provider_instance_size_name` - (Required) Atlas provides different instance sizes, each with a default storage capacity and RAM size.
 The instance size you select is used for all the data-bearing servers in your cluster.
 See [Create a Cluster](https://docs.atlas.mongodb.com/reference/api/clusters-create-one/) `providerSettings.instanceSizeName` for valid values and default resources.
 * `provider_instance_size_name` - (Required) Atlas provides different instance sizes, each with a default storage capacity and RAM size.
 The instance size you select is used for all the data-bearing servers in your cluster.
 See [Create a Cluster](https://docs.atlas.mongodb.com/reference/api/clusters-create-one/) `providerSettings.instanceSizeName` for valid values and default resources.
 * `auto_scaling_disk_gb_enabled` - (Optional) Specifies whether disk auto-scaling is enabled.
 The default is true.